gurunandan-bhat/sethu/content/what-we-do/services/interventions/_index.md

 hdrImage = 'Image66.png'
 +++

 Everyone has strengths!
-And where better to begin than a children’s abilities and interests to help them maximise their physical and emotional strengths, boost their self-esteem and emotional well-being and become as independent as possible.
+And where better to begin than children’s abilities and interests to help them maximise their physical and emotional strengths, boost their self-esteem and emotional well-being and become as independent as possible.